elukuro/goheruv2.0.5/src/article/18-clean-code-tips-2-function.md

----
-title: "Clean code tips #2: Functions"
+## Clean code tips #2: Functions

-date: "11 September 2021"
----
+### 11 September 2021

 ## Use descriptive names

 Always remember to name your functions descriptively.
 It is allright if your function names are lengthy as long as they describe what the function does.
 Function names usually take the form of action verbs:

 ```
 // ❌ Don't

 function switch(){